bemoje/bemoje-util/README.md

 ### isBigint

-Determine wheter the argument is a (typeof) bigint
+Determine wheter a given value is a (typeof) bigint

 #### Parameters